Skip to Content

 Nintendo Switch is an improved version with a 7-inch OLED and a multi-touch display.
 The Nintendo switch can incur damages or produce crackling audio due to various underlying issues.
 You can resolve these problems by making a few changes.

-Keep The Volume Moderate
+Step 1 – Keep The Volume Moderate

-The volume settings In the Nintendo switch can destabilize the audio.
-It then results in a crackling noise.
-When you maintain the volume below 30 percent, the sound system does play the right audio sounds.
-Keep the volume settings above 30% to reduce the crackling noise in the Switch.
+The volume settings on the Nintendo switch can destabilize the audio, resulting in a crackling noise.
+When you maintain the volume below 30 percent, the sound system plays the right audio sounds.

 Here is how you can manage the rest of the sound setting to fix the crackling audio problem.